samhorsfield96/ggCaller_manuscript/README.md

 ## Comparing real bacterial pangenomes
 Gene presence/absence matrices for M. tuberculosis, S. pneumoniae and E. coli used in the ggCaller paper are available in ```data/real_pangenome```

-Prokka, Roary, PEPPAN, Panaroo and ggcaller were run using the parameters in the previous section "Gene identification and pangenome analysis".
+For a chosen dataset, run Prokka, Roary, PEPPAN, Panaroo and ggcaller using the parameters in the previous section "Gene identification and pangenome analysis".

 ## Contig break analysis
 Fragment your chosen sequence